 There are several types of child protection orders:

-- supervision order — an order that the department supervise your care of the child
+- supervision order—an order for the department to supervise your care of the child

-- custody order — an order that a relative or the department have day-to-day care of your child
+- custody order—an order for a relative or the department to have day-to-day care of your child

 All child protection orders have time limits on them.
 The aim is to return your child to your family if the need for protection can be resolved.

 A directive or supervision order is appropriate where the child can safely remain in the home.
 Under these orders, you retain all custody and guardianship decision-making responsibilities for your child.

 Short-term orders are appropriate when the case plan goal is to reunify a child with the family.

 Long-term orders are appropriate when the child cannot be safely reunified with the family within a timeframe appropriate to the child's age and circumstances, and that long-term out-of-home care would best protect and care for the child.